ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

-The project report should be in the format discussed in chapter 1 of the book (see pp. 19-23; i.e., System Description, Design Specification, Implementation).
-Students will also be expected to do a short (5-10min) presentation on your topic in the last week or so.
+The project report should be in the format discussed in chapter 1 of the book (see pp. 19-23; i.e., System Description, Design Specification, Implementation), see the [project page](http://compneuro.uwaterloo.ca/courses/syde-750/syde-556-possible-projects.html) for details.
+Students will also be expected to do a short (5-10min) presentation on their topic in the last week or so.
 That presentation should consist of a few slides (max 4), that sets up the problem and describes your expected approach.
 As with assignments, all code for projects must be submitted as well.

 * * *